alexlafroscia/ember-superstatic/README.md

 })();
 ```

+A starter `env.js` configuration file can be generated using `ember g superstatic` if you want help getting started.

 ## Server Configuration

 If you need to do more advanced sever configuration, you can use a `superstatic.json` file as specified in the [Superstatic documentation][superstatic-config-docs].